Borj-e Aqa

-Borj-e Aqa (برج اقا, also Romanized as Borj-e Āqā) is a village in Miyan Dasht Rural District, in the Central District of Jajrom County, North Khorasan Province, Iran.
-At the 2006 census, its population was 26, in 7 families.
+Borj-e Aqa (برج اقا) (Note: Also romanized as Borj-e Āqā) is a village in Miyan Dasht Rural District of the Central District in Jajrom County, North Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 26 in seven households.
+The following census in 2011 counted 23 people in six households.
+The 2016 census measured the population of the village as 19 people in six households.